koredeowoblow/Bank_Project/README.md

-Apologies for the earlier oversights.
-Upon a comprehensive review of your repository's `bank/` directory, including the `back/` and `front/` subdirectories, I've gathered detailed information to create an accurate `README.md` file.

----

 # Bank Project

 A simple banking system developed using core PHP with a functional programming approach.
 The project is organized into distinct frontend and backend components to facilitate separation of concerns.